Can you take your NHS pension — early?

 Important caveats:

-If you think rule of 85 may apply to your situation, contact NHS Pensions for a confirmation.
+If you think Special Class or MHO protection may apply, contact NHS Pensions for confirmation.
 Do not assume it applies — the qualifying conditions are specific and worth verifying.

 Voluntary early retirement process